 In my last post, I talked about distribution being an equalizer in the publishing industry.

-In the CBA (Christian Booksellers Association/ and publishers) market, the terms ‘distribution’ and ‘wholesaling’ are used interchangeably to describe a supplier, or middleman, who buys books from publishers and manufacturers and then resells them to retailers.
-And while the supply-chain function of the distributor and wholesaler are similar, there are some important differences suppliers need to know to make their businesses more profitable.
+In the CBA (Christian booksellers and publishers) market, the terms ‘distribution’ and ‘wholesaling’ are used interchangeably to describe a supplier, or middleman, who buys books from publishers and manufacturers and then resells them to retailers.
+And while the supply-chain function of the distributor and wholesaler are similar, there are some important differences retailers need to know to make their businesses more profitable.

 Wholesalers bridge the gap in the supply chain between the supplier and the retailer.
 Wholesalers provide a service for retailers.
-The strengths of the wholesale model are the tens of thousands of titles that can be purchased from one source, in one box, on one invoice – many times shipping with free freight.
+The strengths of the wholesale model are the tens of thousands of titles that can be purchased from one source, in one box, on one invoice.
 The most important factors in determining whether to use a wholesaler or which wholesaler to use are:

 - Selection (or fill rate – plenty of titles to draw from and the inventory available to fill them)